Use AI to Amplify

 August 2025: Inspiring a New Product

-My Socratic approach leads to the development of a new product: ChatGPT Study Mode.
+My Socratic approach helped inform and inspire a new product: ChatGPT Study Mode.
 Designed to foster deeper understanding, Study Mode asks Socratic-style questions and offers step-by-step guidance instead of quick answers.
 (Just to be clear: A “tutoring mode” — “Hey ChatGPT, teach me about ionic bonds” — was already in the works.
 The Socratic questioning was my contribution.)

 Study Mode Launched